shopware/docs/guides/plugins/plugins/testing/php-unit.md

 ### Executing a single class or method

-To execute a specific test class or method of a testsuite, we have to pass the argument `--filter` with the name of the class or method.
+To execute a specific test class or method of a testsuite, pass the argument `--filter` with the name of the class or method.

 ```shell
 ./vendor/bin/phpunit --configuration="custom/plugins/SwagBasicExample" --filter testNoChanges